Japan's two Aegis Ashore anti-missile candidate sites run into local opposition | The Japan Times

 But despite the current level of local political opposition, promises of various forms of central government funding for Hagi and Akita, in the form of support for tourism promotion, transportation infrastructure projects and other forms of sweeteners could end up blunting the resistance.

 Both locations have particularly strong links to the current LDP administration.
-Abe represents the Yamaguchi No. 4 district, right beside Hagi, and Chief Cabinet Secretary Yoshihide Suga was born and raised in Akita Prefecture and still has good contacts there, according to Kazama.
+Abe represents the Yamaguchi No. 4 district, right beside Hagi, and Chief Cabinet Secretary Yoshihide Suga, born and raised in Akita Prefecture, still has good contacts there, according to Kazama.

 Those are the kinds of old political connections that will come in handy for Aegis Ashore supporters in the local LDP-dominated governments of Akita and Yamaguchi prefectures — if and when it is formally decided that Araya and Mutsumi will be the locations.
 Aegis Ashore could become a campaign issue in the Akita municipal and prefectural assembly elections in April, at least in some areas, Suzuki said.
 But in general there isn’t a lot of concern about the issue in other parts of Akita Prefecture.